Grab Your Lightsabers and Get Ready for a Homeschool Unit Study on Star Wars!

 Could a Star Wars Lightsaber really be made?
 Do shields stand a chance against blasters?

-There is a video of a handmade Lightsaber that boys might enjoy watching.
+This is a video of a handmade Lightsaber that kids might enjoy watching.
 Do not try this at home (LOL)!

-If you have a boy who needs to know all the facts about lightsabers and other Star Wars info he might enjoy The Science of Star Wars: An Astrophysicist’s Independent Examination of Space Travel, Aliens, Planets, and Robots as Portrayed in the Star Wars Films and Books.
+If you know someone who needs to know all the facts about lightsabers and other Star Wars info he might enjoy The Science of Star Wars: An Astrophysicist’s Independent Examination of Space Travel, Aliens, Planets, and Robots as Portrayed in the Star Wars Films and Books.

 TIE Fighter treats, Yoda cake pops, and my personal fav–the lightsaber pretzel sticks and more are found over at the Pretty Providence Blog.
 Worth taking a look at.